grey-area/fastpages-website/_pages/about.md

 <img align="right" src="{{site.baseurl}}/images/me4.jpg" width="225" height="254">

-I'm currently a machine learning R & D engineer at [vTime Limited](https://vtime.net/).
+I'm currently lead machine learning R & D engineer at [vTime Limited](https://vtime.net/), leading a team of engineers developing novel deep learning solutions for problems with vision, audio, text, and 3D scene data.
+We develop processes for reducing development time and improving reproducibility.
+We export models for deployment on mobile devices, and deploy models at scale in the cloud with AWS Lambda and AWS EC2/ECS.
+Example projects include text-to-speech, automatic avatar and room customization, emotion/animation prediction.

 Previously, I was a research associate at the University of Manchester, working on the LAMBDA project under [Gavin Brown](http://www.cs.man.ac.uk/~gbrown), studying ensemble methods in deep learning.
 I also worked on the [PAMELA project](http://apt.cs.manchester.ac.uk/projects/PAMELA), working on the efficient integration of semantic segmentation into [SLAM](http://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) (simultaneous localisation and mapping) systems.